* This is the Consumer Version. *

-Children are routinely vaccinated against Haemophilus influenzae type b.
+Children are routinely vaccinated against Haemophilus influenzae type b (see Table: Vaccinating Infants and Children).
 The vaccine is very effective, especially in preventing meningitis, epiglottitis, and bacteremia.

 If the household of a person with a serious Haemophilus influenzae type b infection includes a child who is under 4 years old and is not fully immunized against Haemophilus influenzae type b, the child should be vaccinated.
 Also, all members of the household, except pregnant women, should be given an antibiotic, such as rifampin, by mouth to prevent infection.

-Other Haemophilus influenzae infections are treated with various antibiotics given by mouth.
-They include amoxicillin-clavulanate, azithromycin, cephalosporins, clarithromycin, fluoroquinolones, and trimethoprim-sulfamethoxazole.
+Other infections due to Haemophilus influenzae are treated with various antibiotics given by mouth.
+They include amoxicillin-clavulanate, azithromycin, cephalosporins, fluoroquinolones, and clarithromycin.